 - the trust bank account has sufficient funds to fund the withdrawal.

-This means that you have to look at the particular client's trust ledger to ensure there are sufficient funds held for the client.
-Remember the broad definition of client before concluding that you have all the consents you require (Rules of the Law Society of Alberta, Rule 119.21(2)).
+This means that you have to look at the particular client's trust ledger and the trust bank account to ensure there are sufficient funds held for the client (Rule 119.21(2)).

 Rule 119.21(3) provides that you may withdraw from a trust account only those funds that:

-- the money was deposited into your trust account because the payment to the law firm belonged in part to the law firm and in part to another (Rule 119.2(3)(e)) and
+- were deposited into your trust account because the payment to the law firm belonged in part to the law firm and in part to another (Rule 119.2(3)(e)); or

 Funds must be withdrawn by a cheque marked "trust," and signed by a practising lawyer (Rule 119.21(1)) unless the Executive Director authorizes withdrawals or transfers by a non-lawyer (Rule 119.22(2)).